alessiofontanarossa/Deep-Learning-Tutorials/README.md

 # Neural-Networks-Tutorials

 This repository contains a notebook with basic applications of neural networks.
+The main sections are:
+\begin{itemize}
+\item dewd
+\end{itemize}